Sketch/quickbuild/README.md

     ...MUSH commands...
     ENDIN

-You can add custom code that will be executed in a given room like this:
+You can add custom code that will be executed near a given exit like this:

-    ON "Exit Name" FROM "Source Room Name
+    ON "Exit Name" FROM "Source Room Name"
-    ...MUSH code in mpp format here...
+    ...MUSH commands...
     ENDON

 * * *